 Let the unhappy customer know that you will take action.

 The Next Step

-When you or your staff get an unhappy customer, make it a challenge to try and turn that person into a brand ambassador–someone who will spread good things about your company, products, or services.
-Don’t just pay lip service, do something.
+When you or your staff get an unhappy customer, make it a challenge to try and turn that person into a brand ambassador—someone who will spread good things about your company, products or services.
+Don’t just pay lip service to a person or problem, do something.

 What if you went on your social media and told that story?
 “An unhappy customer called us today and said one of our barn staff was rude to her at stall cleaning time.
 After Jennifer (the manager) talked to her, she met with all the other farm staff and addressed the importance of courtesy to everyone at our facility.
 We invite all of our customers to connect with us when they have a problem.
 And we love to hear from you when things are going well!”

 What does that do?
 It shows all of your customers that you take your customer service seriously.
-It shows you are transparent with your problems and are working to make the farm better.
+It shows you are transparent with your problems and are working to make your equine business better.
 And most importantly, it encourages the sharing of good stories.

 If someone does send you an unhappy or negative comment on your social media, don't delete it (unless it is vulgar or mentions a staff member or another boarder by name); address it right there.
 This is really hard for most people; you just want to make it go away.
-But, you should much rather have someone address a problem in your "back yard" (your own social media) than somewhere you never see.
-Handled properly, you can turn the story around and let the others who share your social media space know that you take these types of complaints seriously and do something about them.
+Remember that it is always better to have someone address a problem in your "back yard" (your own social media) than somewhere you might never see.
+Handled properly, you can turn the story around and let the others who share your social media space know that you take these types of complaints seriously and that you do something about them.